MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 :::image type="content" source="media/tutorial/table-count-source.png" alt-text="Screenshot that shows a table count by source.":::

-Create a visualization chart by adding `| render timechart` to the preceding query.
+Add `| render timechart` to the previous query to visualize the data.
-Notice this uses the first column as the x-axis and displays the other columns as separate lines.

 :::image type="content" source="media/tutorial/line-count-source.png" alt-text="Screenshot that shows a line chart count by source.":::

+Notice that `| render timechart` uses the first column as the x-axis and displays the other columns as separate lines.

 ## Daily average cycle